hyweljohnllewellyn/hywelme/_posts/2020-04-25-improving-google-page-speed-insights-removing-disqus.md

 ​
 Even on desktop, there is an opportunity to improve from a score of 93.
 ​
-{% include lazyload.html image_src={{site.baseurl}}/assets/Static Website Live Hosted on GitHub Pages.jpg image_alt="Google Page Speed Insights Before Removing Disqus on Desktop" image_title="Google Page Speed Insights Before Removing Disqus on Desktop" %}
+{% include lazyload.html image_src="/assets/google page speeds desktop score before.jpg" image_alt="Google Page Speed Insights Before Removing Disqus on Desktop" image_title="Google Page Speed Insights Before Removing Disqus on Desktop" %}

 ## Why I decided to remove Disqus comments system from my site?